 Seed at the heavier rate for later plantings (after Sept.
 15 in Maine).
 We offer smaller garden-scale packets of Sirvinta seed, but it is NEW! as a farm-seed listing. ①

-As food grain: The flour has great flavor and texture for all-purpose use.
-Maine bakers have found Sirvinta to have superb qualities for bread, including long-ferment breads.
+As food grain: Flour has great flavor and texture for all-purpose use.
+Maine bakers have found Sirvinta to have superb qualities for bread, including long-ferment loaves.

-As feed grain: Protein approximately equivalent to barley, but with lower fiber content.
+As feed grain: Protein approximately equivalent to barley but with lower fiber content.
 Wheat is the best whole grain to feed to chickens and an ideal base for finisher and gestation rations for hogs.
 Highly palatable to ruminants, but should be fed carefully to prevent acidosis.
-Wheat should not be finely ground before feeding: cracking or soaking is preferable. ① NEW!
+Wheat should not be finely ground before feeding: cracking or soaking is preferable.

 to start or resume an order